herbdool/d8cache/README.md

 [D8 core issue](https://www.drupal.org/project/drupal/issues/2966607)
 (#2966607) open regarding a possible deadlock between content saving and tag invalidation.
-If you are encountering deadlocks when saving content, you may want to try using the Drupal 7 backport of this patch from [here](https://www.drupal.org/project/drupal/issues/3004437) -- it adds the ability for modules to run code after a database transaction has been committed.
+If you are encountering deadlocks when saving content, you may want to try using the Backdrop backport of this patch from [here](https://www.drupal.org/project/drupal/issues/3004437) -- it adds the ability for modules to run code after a database transaction has been committed.

-A future Drupal 7 release will include this functionality, once the Drupal 8 version has been finalized.

 D8Cache will automatically detect when this support is available, and if so, will defer tag invalidation until after the current transaction has completed.